Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 - Through God you can run through a troop, and with His power you can leap a wall.

-THE FUTURE: Give Thanks to the Lord for What He Will do
+In Your Future: Giving Thanks to the Lord for What He Will Do

 In Psalm 18, David gave thanks to God, even though he hadn’t yet seen God’s promises fulfilled.
 But he saw them a long way off, and thanked the Eternal God for what he knew God would do, and you have the same promises: